Fair and transparent contract terms

 Changes to terms and conditions

 Some providers have contracts which set out that the monthly prices you pay will increase at certain times during the contract, for example increasing by inflation each year.
-This should have been made clear to you when you signed the contract but check your contract terms if you’re not sure.
+This should be made clear to you when you sign the contract so you know what you will have to pay at different points in the contract.
+If this was made clear at the point you entered the contract, you won’t have the right to exit without penalty when the increase takes place.

 How to complain